 Damn Yankees!
-With all he owed his bookie, he couldn’t afford to replace a single dropped vanilla latte.
+With all he owed that loan shark that funded his gambling, he couldn’t afford to replace a single dropped vanilla latte.

-Still startled, but having saved the vanilla latte, Martin helped Karen with her luggage.
+Still startled, but having saved the vanilla latte, he helped Karen with her luggage.
 “Lots of…sex toys?
-A whole lot of…skimpy lingerie?”
+Skimpy lingerie?”

-Karen collapsed into the mustard-colored cushions of one of Martin’s vintage Danish Modern armchairs.
-Martin would have preferred the matching sofa; it could have all started with him “comforting” her, assuring her that he wouldn’t think less of her because she’d never resorted…no, wrong word…never had the great idea of bringing sex toys and skimpy lingerie before.
+Karen collapsed into the mustard-colored cushions of one of his vintage Danish Modern armchairs.
+He would have preferred the matching sofa; it could have all started with him “comforting” her, assuring her that he wouldn’t think less of her because she’d never resorted…no, wrong word…never had the great idea of bringing sex toys and skimpy lingerie before.

-Martin dropped the luggage on the other side of the room, actually ran toward Karen, then slid across the floor till he was seated by her knees.
-It reminded him of the totally American custom of sliding into home plate.
+He dropped the luggage on the other side of the room, actually ran toward Karen, then slid across the floor till he was seated by her knees.
+It reminded him of the American custom of sliding into home plate.
 But this was one Americanism a “cold Brit” like Martin could pull off.
-It also reminded him yet again of how much he owed his bookie and those damn Yankees.
+It also reminded him yet again of those damn Yankees and how much he owed that dangerous loan shark.
 But he brushed that thought aside as he stroked Karen’s thigh, starting with outer but planning to move quickly to inner.
 “Gobsmacked to see me again, is it?”

 But Karen grabbed that hand, too, and squeezed both.
 “I…owe you an apology.”

-Now Martin started to worry.
-That’s exactly what she’d said the night he’d thought he was going to get laid as usual, but Karen had only come over to tell him in person that she was marrying some guy named Frank.
+Now he started to worry.
+That’s exactly what she’d said the night he’d thought he was going to get laid as usual, but she’d only come over to tell him in person that she was marrying some guy named Frank.
 Some guy Martin had never even met.
-Martin squeezed Karen’s hands back but knew it was a bit too hard.
+Now he squeezed her hands back but knew it was a bit too hard.
 “You’re going back to Frank?”

 “No. Not that.
 Not ever.”
 But she teared up, choked up, and bit her lip.
 Finally she squeezed his hands, almost as hard as he’d just squeezed hers.
 “I was apologizing to you for my luggage.
 I had no right…”